 Consolidated Annual Performance Evaluation Report (CAPER): This document reports on the City's annual achievements relative to the goals in the Consolidated Plan and the activities in the Annual Plan.
-The report is prepared annually by the City in accordance with federal regulations (24 CFR Part 91), and is submitted to HUD within 90 days of program year end.
+The report is prepared annually by the City in accordance with federal regulations (24 CFR Part 91) and is submitted to HUD within 90 days of program year end.

-Consolidated Plan: This is a five-year planning document that establishes the City's priorities and strategies for use of HUD-administered funding.
+Consolidated Plan: This is a five-year planning document that establishes the City's priorities and strategies for use of HUD Community Planning and Development formula grant programs (e.g., CDBG and HOME).
 The Consolidated Plan identifies housing, economic, and community development needs and prioritizes funding to meet those needs.
 It is developed in accordance with federal regulations (24 CFR Part 91) and is submitted to HUD 45 days prior to the start of the City's fiscal year.